Tag Archive | healthy greens

 Stress, Nevertheless

-People often speak of “a good death”, and, in all honesty, we could not have asked for a more peaceful departure.
+People often speak of “a good death”, and, frankly, we could not have asked for a more peaceful departure.
 The next few days, though, taught me that the body reacts to experiences differently than the brain does.
 While my brain thought I was handling this major event quite calmly, my body had a different opinion.

 Soon after Mother had died, the four of us siblings got together, telling stories while dividing those belongings she had gathered—and loved—for nearly a century.
 Whether it was the distress of a misplaced ring or the stress of her passing, I ended up in the hospital three days later.